ecomfe/veui-docs/one/docs/en-US/getting-started/veui-loader.md

 # veui-loader

-This webpack loader is used to inject theme/locale modules for used components only at build time.
+This webpack loader helps us to automatically inject dependencies such as themes and language packs into components during the build process.

-You can specify style/script module you want to inject into each VEUI component in loader options:
+In the loader options, you can configure the corresponding styles and JS modules that need to be loaded for each VEUI component.

 ```js
 modules: [